tidy-finance/website/docs/35_fama_french_replication.md

 ## F-statistic: 5.12e+04 on 1 and 712 DF,  p-value: <2e-16
 ```

-The replication of the HML factor is also a success with although at a slightly lower level with coefficient and R-squared around 95%.
+The replication of the HML factor is also a success, although at a slightly lower level with coefficient and R-squared around 95%.

 ```r